smebberson/docker-alpine/alpine-consul-redis/README.md

 Redis will start and load the config at `/etc/redis.conf`, and then load `/etc/redis-local.conf` and apply any overrides.

+### Consul service registration

+This container is automatically configured to register itself with Consul, as the `redis` service operating on port `6379`.
+It comes with a script `/usr/bin/redis-check`, that is wired up to a Consul service health check.

+Any of these files can be changed in your image, as required to customise the setup.

 [s6]: http://www.skarnet.org/software/s6/
 [logentries]: https://logentries.com/
 [loggly]: https://www.loggly.com/